 Tami Goldstein has done studies on massage therapy with the autistic patient and even presented her findings at the National AMTA Convention in 2016.
 In addition to that she is parent to an ASD adult.
 When asked what drew her into the field of massage therapy this was her answer.

 “My daughter was seeing an occupational therapist for sensory processing disorders related to her autism and the OT facilitated bodywork.
 I became very intrigued by the Upledger CranioSacral Therapy facilitated to reduce seizures, anxiety and touch sensitivities.
 With the anxiety reduced we saw other improvement in behaviors.
 For example, she made better eye contact, her OCD reduced and she was more connected and engaged.
 The OT was also facilitating other bodywork techniques and all were incredibly helpful for my child.”

 “As a parent living in the world of autism, to see these improvements when years of traditional pharmaceutical medication did nothing, I went back to school for massage therapy with a goal to help other families dealing with autism spectrum disorders.”

-Rachel Benbow, a LMT that practices craniosacral therapy and has worked on patients with ASD agrees with Tami Goldstein that regardless of how many times you have massaged a client with ASD they might become quickly overloaded with senses and respond negatively.
-Because of that they offer several tips to aid you in your massage.
+Rachel Benbow, a LMT that practices craniosacral therapy in Hawaii and has worked on patients with ASD, agrees with Tami Goldstein that regardless of how many times you have massaged a client with ASD they might become quickly overloaded with senses and respond negatively.
+For these reasons, they offer several tips to aid you in your massage.